Dilaton Effective Field Theory

 We have reviewed the features and implementation of the dEFT.
 We deployed it to provide a continuum description of results from lattice studies of an $SU(3)$ gauge theory with $N_f$ Dirac fermions in the fundamental representation, but the dEFT itself is universal, and would describe any theory with the same symmetries and pattern of symmetry breaking at sufficiently low energies.

-We first summarized in Section~\ref{sec:LO} the form of the dEFT Lagrangian at leading order (LO) in \mbox{Eqs.~(\ref{Eq:L})--(\ref{Eq:LM})}.
+We first summarized in Section~\ref{sec:LO} the form of the dEFT Lagrangian at leading order (LO) in Eqs.~(\ref{Eq:L})--(\ref{Eq:LM}).
 It contains a dilaton field associated with the spontaneous breaking of scale invariance in the underlying gauge theory, and a set of pNGB fields associated with the spontaneous breaking of the global internal symmetry of the gauge theory.
 The spontaneously broken scale invariance is also broken explicitly by a relatively small amount.
 Similarly, the spontaneously broken internal global symmetry is broken explicitly by a pNGB mass $m_{\pi}^2$ needed to compare dEFT predictions with lattice studies.

 We then examined the scaling properties of the dEFT, noting that with $m_{\pi}^2$ increased to values required to describe the lattice data, the explicit breaking of the dilatation and internal symmetries of the dEFT remains small compared to the scale of spontaneous breaking.
-To this end, the LO Lagrangian was recast in terms of physical (capitalized) quantities in \mbox{Eqs.~(\ref{Eq:LpiR})--(\ref{Eq:Wexpansion})}.
+To this end, the LO Lagrangian was recast in terms of physical (capitalized) quantities in Eqs.~(\ref{Eq:LpiR})--(\ref{Eq:Wexpansion}).